stanislavalekseev/git-essential-training-5988161/gitStatusDemo.md

-This is a new line, specifically for Linkedin learning
+This is a new line, this is a better change!